palmwinecode/alx-system_engineering-devops/0x00-shell_basics/README.md

 	- And hidden files (starting with .)

 7. 6-firstdirectory : A bash script that creates a directory named my_first_directory in the /tmp/ directory.

+8. 7-movethatfile : A bash script that moves a file betty from /tmp/ to /tmp/my_first_directory.